KarthikSaladi047/Ansible-Project/README.md

-#Automated Deployment and Configuration Management of a Linux Web Server on Azure using Ansible and Terraform
+# Automated🤖 Deployment and Configuration Management of a Linux Web Server🖥️ on Azure☁️ using Ansible and Terraform

-##Introduction:
+## Introduction:

 - This project focuses on building and maintaining a configuration management system using Ansible and Terraform to provision a Linux VM on Azure.
 The goal of this project is to automate the deployment and configuration of a Linux web server on Azure, making it easier to manage and scale the system.
 The target audience for this project is system administrators and IT professionals who are responsible for deploying and maintaining web servers on cloud platforms.